mehdi-farsi/activerecord-search/README.md

 ##### search_option method

-`search_option` method specifies where to search in the sentence.
+`search_option` method specifies where to search in the sentence.<br />
 Available options:

 - `:start_with` : the sentence starts with the pattern.
 - `:end_with`   : the sentence ends with the pattern.